troxeldj/discordpy-bot/README.md

 ### Utility

 **Coinflip**: Flips a coin and returns heads or tails.

 **Roll**: Rolls a number between one and the number specified in the command.
 If no number is specified, then six is the default.

 **Pick**: Randomly picks between a list of space delimited user-specified items.

 **Math**: Evaluates simple math expressions.

+### Economy

+**Balance**: Retrieves the balance for the user who initiated the command

+**Gamble**: Allows the user to gamble a user-defined amount of money.

+**Pay**: Allows the user to gift or send some of their money to another user in the guild.

+**Daily**: Claim Daily Coin Reward

+**Leaderboard**: Displays the top 10 richest members in the guild.

+## Todo

+- Youtube Playlists.
+- Youtube Query Strings (Fetch links using string).
+- Look into Lavalink.
+- Add Features and Improve Economy Commands.
+- Add additional utility commands.